Berlin–Dresden railway: Overview

 Since the end of May 2006, most long-distance and regional trains to the Dresden Railway have been running from Berlin Hauptbahnhof through the Tiergarten Tunnel of the Berlin North–South mainline and meet the old line of the Dresden railway and the Berlin–Halle railway near Gleisdreieck.
-Until the inner-city line between Berlin Südkreuz station and the southern Berlin outer ring is restored, trains have been running via a detour via the Berlin–Halle railway, a new connecting curve at Genshagener Heide and the Berlin outer ring to Glasower Damm junction.
-There the trains rejoin the Dresden Railway at line kilometre 19.0.
+Until the inner-city line between Berlin Südkreuz station and the southern Berlin outer ring was restored, trains ran via a detour via the Berlin–Halle railway, a connecting curve at Genshagener Heide and the Berlin outer ring to Glasower Damm junction.
+There the trains rejoined the Dresden Railway at line kilometre 19.0.

-Once the upgrade has been completed, the trains will switch from the North-South long-distance railway to the Berlin-Dresden railway (line kilometre 5.0) near Priesterweg station without level crossings.
+Since the upgrade has been completed, the trains switch from the North-South long-distance railway to the Berlin-Dresden railway (line kilometre 5.0) near Priesterweg station without level crossings.
 The state of Berlin is planning to establish a stop for regional transport at Buckower Chaussee station.
 However, no specific decision to proceed with the Buckower Chaussee proposal was initially made in order not to further delay the planning approval process.
 A total of 14 railway bridges are being built, among other things.

 The design speed in Berlin's urban area was 160 km/h in 2001.
 The upgrade of the 14.2 km long direct section between Südkreuz station and the southern outer ring (Blankenfelde) is intended to reduce travel time for long-distance passenger trains by around ten minutes.
 In the final state, a travel time between Berlin and Dresden of 75 minutes would be possible (as of May 2014).
 The upgrade is also important for connecting Berlin Brandenburg Airport with Airport Express trains.
-After the Dresden Railway goes into operation in December 2025, the "Airport Express" will reach BER Airport station from the Hauptbahnhof via a new connecting curve to the Berlin outer ring in 20 minutes.
+Since the Dresden Railway went into operation in December 2025, the "Airport Express" reaches BER Airport station from the Hauptbahnhof via a new connecting curve to the Berlin outer ring in 22 minutes.

 The reconstruction of the section is expected to cost around €558 million.
-Construction officially began in 2019 and commissioning is planned for the end of 2025.
+Construction officially began in 2019 and commissioning was at the end of 2025.